Skills-based talent management

 1. Identify the skills you need

-The first step is understanding how your business runs and the skills vital to your success.
 How should employees behave at your business, and what do they need to know to have a positive impact?
-You cannot manage a workforce using a skills-based approach without identifying your needed skills.

 2. Assess the skills of your current workforce

 Next, you have to determine the skills of existing employees and determine any gaps that are present.
 This process is called skills gap analysis.
-It can incorporate several methods, such as surveys and employee interviews, or a more analytical approach based on KPIs and employee performance metrics.

-Many learning solutions, including Valamis, provide the functionality needed to assess the skills of a workforce effectively.
 Organizations can efficiently perform skills gap analysis using a single tool with the right technology, from maintaining skills matrices and identifying gaps to competency management and implementing targeted skills-based training.

-3. Developing targeted training and development programs
+3. Develop targeted training and development programs

-Once you know the gap between the skills you want from your workforce and what you currently have, you can develop targeted L&D programs to meet your needs.
 This means personalized learning experiences tailored to each employee based on their existing skillset, how they like to learn, where they show potential, and the opportunities for growth that would be most beneficial for the company.

-While you subjectively assess the success of your transition to a skills-based approach, it is better to incorporate performance metrics to make data-driven decisions.
 By measuring the output of individual employees and the organization, you can determine whether the new skills-based approach to talent management is worth the investment.
-Additionally, you can decide where to invest your time and money moving forward.

 Read: 10 Learning and Training Metrics to Know